The Confident Eater

 Over time rigidity often creeps in and then can also snowball, which is another reason to consider intervention.

 When things go wrong with food it is draining, stressful, frustrating, and possibly embarrassing.
-Even if our child does grow out of it organically, how many years is it okay for you to live with these negative emotions?
+Even if your child does grow out of it organically, how many years is it okay for you to live with these negative emotions?

 Mothers often get very emotional when speaking to me about their child.
 It is a really triggering topic.
 One of the phrases that sticks with me was in relation to a 9, year old, girl.
-The mum said to me “it’s affecting my relationship with my daughter”.
+Her mum said to me “it’s affecting my relationship with my daughter”.

 Why get support for your fussy/picky eater, mother & daughter, Judith Yeabsley|Fussy Eating NZ, #pickyeatingspectrum, #helpaddingfoodsfussyeating, #helpfortoddlerfussyeaters, #helpfortoddlerpickyeaters, #helpaddingfoodforpickyeaters, #theconfidenteater, #fussyeatingNZ, #pickyeatingNZ #helpforpickyeaters, #helpforpickyeating, #recipespickyeaterswilleat, #recipesfussyeaterswilleat #winnerwinnerIeatdinner, #Recipesforpickyeaters, #Foodforpickyeaters, #wellington, #NZ, #judithyeabsley, #helpforfussyeating, #helpforfussyeaters, #fussyeater, #fussyeating, #pickyeater, #pickyeating, #supportforpickyeaters, #creatingconfidenteaters, #newfoods, #bookforpickyeaters, #thepickypack, #funfoodsforpickyeaters, #funfoodsdforfussyeaters